-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

 By default, the active microphone automatically switches between left and right AirPods, but you can change it so it is fixed to one side.

-Open Bluetooth settings on your iPhone > Make sure your AirPods are connected > Click on the "i" symbol on the AirPods tab > Scroll down to Microphone > Select your preference.
+Open Settings on your iPhone or iPad > Make sure your AirPods are connected > Tap on your AirPods at the top of the Settings list > Scroll down to Microphone > Select your preference.

 How to turn the volume up on AirPods

-There are no volume controls on the AirPods themselves.
-To turn the volume up or down, you'll need to use the device your AirPods are connected to.
+There are no volume controls on the AirPods themselves, except the AirPods Max and 2nd generation AirPods Pro.
+To turn the volume up or down on the AirPods and first generation AirPods Pro, you'll need to use the device your AirPods are connected to.

 For example, if you are using your AirPods with your iPhone, simply adjust the volume as you would if you were talking on your iPhone with the volume rocker on the left of your device.